Articles

 From small startups to multinational corporations, any organization that leverages applications, especially those developed in-house, faces potential risks.
 If not identified and mitigated, these risks could jeopardize your organization’s security posture, data privacy, and compliance with regulatory requirements.

-But remember, mitigating application risk is a continuous process, not a one-time task.
+But remember, mitigating application security risks is a continuous process, not a one-time task.
 It requires a dedicated team, constant vigilance, and the right tools at your disposal.

-To do so, organizations need an integrated application risk management platform that allows teams to inventory their applications, keep track of overship, launch application risk assessments, create insightful reports, facilitate data owner approvals, and track risks and exceptions across all business units for a precise understanding of your risk landscape.
+To do so, organizations need an integrated application security risk management (ASRM) solution that allows teams to inventory their applications, keep track of ownership, launch security risk assessments, create insightful reports, facilitate data owner approvals, and track risks and exceptions across all business units for a precise understanding of your risk landscape.

-✔ Conduct application risk assessments against security frameworks or compliance requirements.
+✔ Conduct application security risk assessments against security frameworks or compliance requirements.

 ✔ Develop a comprehensive, centralized application inventory to keep track of important details like owners, data classification, deployments, and more.